QueenKatherys/HMS-Autumn-2023-Final-Project-/README.md

 # HMS-Autumn-2023-Final-Project-

-Subject: Proposal for Final Project - Data Wrangling and Modeling in R; a Simple Linear Regression Lesson for Researchers.
+Subject: Proposal for Final Project - Data Wrangling and Modeling in R; A Simple Linear Regression Lesson for Researchers.

 To Whom it May Concern